Home | Family Tree | |

 Registration District, Gravesend.

-Birth in the Sub-district of Gravesend and Milton in the County of Kent.
+Birth in the Sub-district of Gravesend and Milton in the

 No 101 | Thirty First January 1839 at 2am in the Parish of Gravesend.